Hornsea Nursery School is the kind of school parents expect, educators celebrate and children adore.

 Our pedagogy is anchored on a strong understanding of child development and human potential.
 Some of our practice is based on familiar early childhood experiences, like digging in mud and singing songs, while other techniques are reflective of the great research tradition and brain science in our educational community, like mindfulness and thinking protocols.

 By every measure, our approach looks and feels like play, but careful observation highlights the intentional integration of skills and inquiry that makes play the most fruitful opportunity for learning and growth.

 At Hornsea Nursery School children are learning from interesting provocations, thoughtful questions and rich problem solving in the same way that artists, scientists, mathematicians, writers, and engineers learn in the world.
 As such each group takes the name of an occupation.

 Our practice of constant documentation serves as an ideal tool to measure not only the traditional learning domains and early childhood skills or milestones, but more importantly the approach to learning, character development and skills for the future that drive our curriculum and later success so we can best determine next steps.

 We believe a primary role of the school is preparing children with the knowledge and skills for what comes next.
 This is so important in early years because what children learn in those vital first years of life will stay with them forever.

-We are dedicated to make sure we support children in reaching the highest standards of what children can achieve both collectively and as individuals.
+We are dedicated to making sure we support children in reaching the highest standards of what children can achieve both collectively and as individuals.
 We also use assessment and screening to guide early intervention opportunities.
-When necessary, we refer families to appropriate services and supports to get early intervention beyond what Hornsea Nursery School can provide
+When necessary, we refer families to appropriate services and supports to get early intervention beyond what Hornsea Nursery School can provide.

 In order to ensure all children achieve their potential we enhance the curriculum by providing children with the opportunity;